hm-projects/cg-3-sweep-line/README.md

   - The events are ordered by their points
 - `SweepLine` is `Vec` of `LineSegments` with `y` value
   - The vector is sorted by the `y` value of the line segments
+  - This structure is often sorted, however the `sort` algorithm from the rust standard library is, according to the documentation, very efficient if the vector is already mostly sorted, which is the case here, see the documentation:
+    > The current algorithm is an adaptive, iterative merge sort inspired by timsort.
+It is designed to be very fast in cases where the slice is nearly sorted, or consists of two or more sorted sequences concatenated one after another.

 ### Sweeping Pseudo code